Student Conduct Disciplinary Process

 MIIS strives to balance individual growth with community health and growth, through our community expectations and general conduct standards for students, and the student discipline procedures that enforce general conduct expectations.
 Our discipline processes are intended to be educational, first and foremost.
 Where other MIIS policies specify separate procedures, those procedures will apply.

 Concerns about student behavior should be shared with the ADSS as a starting point, although the ADSS may refer specific behaviors to other processes, for example the TIX Investigation & Resolutions Procedure or the Non-Discrimination Investigations & Resolutions Procedure.
 The ADSS administers the disciplinary procedures for both academic conduct and general conduct.
-Concerns about academic integrity as well as non-academic student behavior should first be directed to the ADSS, unless they involve discrimination, in which case they should be directed first to the Civil Rights/Title IX Coordinator
+Concerns about academic integrity as well as non-academic student behavior should first be directed to the ADSS, unless they involve discrimination, in which case they should be directed first to the Civil Rights/Title IX Coordinator.

 Conduct matters may be resolved in several ways.
 Conduct issues where the relevant facts are not in dispute will ordinarily be resolved through a Disposition without Hearing and the assignment of a sanction from the ADSS.
-If a student is assigned a sanction of official discipline for an academic violation, they may appeal that sanction to the VPAA/DOI and for a non-academic violation, to the VPSA.
+If a student is assigned a sanction of official discipline for an academic violation, they may appeal that sanction to the VPAA/DOI and for a non-academic violation, to the AVPSA.
 For conduct issues where the facts are disputed, a hearing will be held before the Conduct Judicial Board.
 The Board will determine the facts and make a recommendation regarding sanction to the ADSS.
 Procedures for Conduct Judicial Board hearings are outlined below.

 When possible and appropriate, restorative justice may be available for both academic and non-academic issues.